mayasharma2110/Keep-Riding/README.md

 #### Wireframes Comments

-Please not there are a few changes to the site since the wireframes were made:
+Please not there are a few changes to the final site since the wireframes were made:

 * Margins and padding were not included in the wireframes.